 Subscription models are nothing new, but they’re becoming the dominant way to deliver almost anything.
 Customers like the worry-free delivery and access, and businesses enjoy the predictable revenue.

-But what’s the difference between the Netflix’s and the Blue Apron’s of the world?
-In other words, what defines a subscription service that can keep customers and one that can’t?
+But what’s the difference between a subscription service that can keep customers and one that can’t?

 When a business relies on recurring revenue from each and every customer, creating a loyal user base becomes a priority.
 But the best way to achieve this isn’t obvious to everyone.
 To help out, we’ll clarify what parts of the customer lifecycle you need to focus on in order to drive growth as a subscription service.